VanTamNguyen/Nand2Tetris/README.md

 This github repository is place I store my taken notes and exercises when reading the book [The Elements of Computing Systems: Building a Modern Computer from First Principles](https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686) and learning the [related courses](https://www.coursera.org/learn/build-a-computer) on Coursera.org.<br/>

-Thank you professor Noam Nisan and professor Shimon Shocken for writing a super cool book and creating excellent tools and teaching great courses.
+Thanks professor Noam Nisan and professor Shimon Shocken for writing a super cool book and creating excellent tools and teaching great courses.

-> *What I hear, I forget; What I see, I remember; What I do, I understand*
+> *What I hear, I forget; What I see, I remember; What I do, I understand* <br/>
 > —Confucius, 551–479 BC